-If you like carrot cake and oatmeal, you've got to try this Carrot Cake Baked Oatmeal recipe.
-Whether you have busy mornings and you like the idea of a grab-and-go breakfast, or you simply like to switch things up, this baked oatmeal is a winner.
+If you like carrot cake and oatmeal, you've got to try this vegan Carrot Cake Baked Oatmeal recipe.
+Whether you have busy mornings and you like the idea of a grab-and-go breakfast or you like to switch things up, this baked oatmeal is a winner.
 The versatility of this dish is almost endless.
 You can add your favorite fruit, nuts, seeds, and even vegetables (hint: zucchini!).

 This Carrot Cake Baked Oatmeal recipe will knock your socks off because it tastes like carrot cake!
 Did I say cake?
 Yes!
 The good news is that it is baked with wholesome ingredients like carrots, rolled oats, spices, raisins, and plant-based milk.
 Unlike your traditional bowl of oatmeal, this carrot cake baked oatmeal is mixed in one bowl and baked and formed into a chewy, soft, and nutty casserole dish.

 This baked oatmeal makes a beautiful breakfast to start the day.
 But, the fact is—I've also eaten it as an afternoon snack with herbal tea and dessert with banana nice cream.
 Yum!
 This baked oatmeal recipe is vegan, gluten-free, oil-free, and soy-free.

 Carrot Cake Baked Oatmeal (VEGAN) has 10 key ingredients

 - Rolled oats (use gluten-free, if gluten sensitive)

 - Pumpkin pie spice

 - Unsweetened plain almond milk (or any unsweetened plant-based milk)